lakshya-at-work/Iris-classification-/README.md

 # Technology Stack:

 Streamlit: Streamlines the creation of web applications for machine learning.
-Machine Learning Library (Replace with specific library used, e.g., scikit-learn, TensorFlow): Provides classification algorithms like decision trees, random forests, or deep neural networks (depending on your model).
+Machine Learning Library :scikit-learn
+Provides classification algorithms :logistic ,linea and svm

 # Model:

 The application utilizes a pre-trained machine learning model for multi-class classification.
-Please specify the type of model used (e.g., decision tree, random forest, etc.) and its training details in the "Model Description" section below.